Susiee03/cs61b/proj2/gitlet-design.md

       - master/main  store sha1 id
       - other branches
     - remote
-  - stages/same sa index in git
+  - stages/same as index in git
   - HEAD  :a pointer, stores a path to tell git where is the HEAD commit

 ### Class 1: Repository